Savannah James: Career

-In 2018, James started a furniture line with American Signature called Home Court.
+In 2016, James provided local Akron high school senior students with prom dresses.
+James also owned a juice store, The Juice Spot, in Brickell, Florida, but closed in 2016 due to moving back to Ohio.
+In 2010, LeBron and Savannah James released a children's bedroom furniture collection with American Signature called Home Court by LeBron James.
 She also founded a mentorship program called Women of Our Future.
-In 2016, James provided local Akron high school senior students with prom dresses.
-James also owned a juice store, The Juice Shop, in Brickell, Florida, but closed it in 2016 due to moving back to Ohio.